NBA/William D. Revelli Composition Contest

 The NBA/Merrill Jones Memorial Young Band Composition Contest was established in 1991 as a memorial to Merrill Jones, co-owner of Wingert-Jones Music Company, by his widow, Priscilla Jones.
 Mr. Jones was concerned always with helping the young composer.
 NBA past president Robert (Bob) Foster suggested a young composer contest, which would promote works for young bands.
 The result was a contest for composers under 40 years of age to be held every other year, now in the even numbered years, and which would produce works for concert band in the Grade 3-4 category.

 Works must not exceed eight (8) minutes in length, must be the original work of the composer, and not be under contract to any publisher.
 Deadline for submission is November 1st.
 The contest is held every two years unless no winner is chosen.
 Wingert-Jones reserves the right of first refusal for publication.
 The current prize to the winner is $2000.
 The winner is announced at the NBA General Membership Meeting at the Midwest Clinic in Chicago following a meeting of the contest committee.
-The contest committed is chaired by NBA member Paul Popiel.
+The contest committed is chaired by NBA member Matt Smith.

-2022 Merrill Jones Composition Contest Application
+2026 Merrill Jones Composition Contest Application will be posted in 2025.

 For more information on this composer and his music, visit his website.